 A typical virtualized environment requires three network hops to reach the access-layer switch.
 As shown in Figure 6, one hop takes place between a virtual machine and the software switch, one between the software switch and the blade-chassis switch, and one between the blade-chassis switch and the access-layer switch.

-● In chassis-based environments, Cisco fabric extender technology brings the system’s unified fabric chassis.
-In the Cisco UCS X9508 Chassis, a pair of Cisco UCS 9108 Intelligent Fabric Modules bring up to 400 Gbps of bandwidth to each chassis.
-In the Cisco UCS 5108 Blade Server Chassis, a pair of Cisco UCS 2408 Fabric Extenders support up to 400 Gbps of bandwidth for each chassis.
+In chassis-based environments, Cisco fabric extender technology brings the system's unified fabric chassis.
+In the Cisco UCS X9508 Chassis, a pair of Cisco UCS 9108 Intelligent Fabric Modules bring up to 1.6 Tbps of bandwidth to each chassis.

-Cisco Unified Fabric eliminates multiple parallel networks, simplifying blade, rack, and storage server environments
+Cisco Unified Fabric eliminates multiple parallel networks, simplifying modular and rack server environments

 The logical centralization of the I/O infrastructure means that after the system is established, it can scale without the need to reevaluate the infrastructure or configure additional switches to incorporate additional servers.